-Clean-up operation underway as Hong Kong reels from worst violence in weeks
+Clean-up operation underway at Xinhua office after violent Hong Kong protest

 Police fired tear gas, rubber bullets and deployed a water cannon at protesters during Saturday and early Sunday, they said, as the violence spilled from Hong Kong island across the water to the northern Kowloon side.

+“It’s good that they are doing the protest but (there are) also the bad things,” said 30-year old Bikash, a Hong Kong resident originally from Nepal who works in a bar district targeted by masked Halloween protesters earlier this week.

+“The worst was I need to go to work (and)...everything was closed.
+That was very bad because our bosses they don’t understand.”

-Reporting by Joyce Zhou, Farah Master, David Lague and Twinnie Siu; Writing by John Geddie; editing by Jane Wardell
+Reporting by Joyce Zhou, Farah Master, David Lague, Twinnie Siu and Jessie Pang; Writing by John Geddie; editing by Jane Wardell & Simon Cameron-Moore